YenExpress/Web-Platform-Backend/README.md

-# Ignite.dev Platform Authentication Microservice
+# YenExpress Online Pharmacy Backend

-This web server provides the Ignite.dev platform  with authentication capabilities including user account creation, login and session management, and all authentication and authorization related operations.
+This web server provides the YenExpress web application  with authentication capabilities, relevant data for different user operations and handles all data processing and storage for seamless user experience.

 The project is written in Go 1.18.2 and leverages the